arooba99/NTO-MSN/README.md

 ### 4. `NAMD/`
 - Scripts and selected outputs for:
   - Time-dependent Kohn-Sham energies
-  - Electron and hole populations
+  - Carrier populations
-  - Recombination time and localization
-- **Note:** Full spectral density data and all NACs available upon request due to file size.
+  - Carrier Localization

 ---

 ### 5. `Gibbs_HER/`
-- POSCARs and CONTCARs for pristine and defect systems
-- Input files and metadata used for Gibbs free energy and HER calculations
+- POSCARs and CONTCARs for pristine and defect systems for Gibbs free energy calculations for HER

 ---

 ### 6. `STH_Efficiency/`
-- Script and sample output for solar-to-hydrogen (STH) efficiency estimation
+- Script for solar-to-hydrogen (STH) efficiency estimation

 ---